 UNESCO NZ Article: Supporting Global Citizenship Education in New Zealand

 Photos from the Global Citizenship Education Conference in Wellington, NZ.

 Photos from the 2016 Global Citizenship Education Retreat, Waiheke Island NZ.

-New Zealand Centre for Global Studies Global Citizenship Education Conference
+NZ Centre for Global Studies – Global Citizenship Education Conference

 May 13th, 2016

 The New Zealand Centre for Global Studies (NZCGS) invites applications from Year 11–13 students to attend a one-day conference in Wellington, exploring the concept of global citizenship and how this can affect their individual lives and the political process in the generational time-frame.